 Not only will these vulnerable addicts fear the threat of violence from the gangs responsible, but they will also fear their supply of drugs being cut off by the dealers.
 This makes those with a drug problem prime targets for this particular despicable crime.

 If you are a victim of cuckooing it is vital that you tell someone who can help.
-The police have the power to ensure your safety.
-If you have a disability or mental health problem be sure to confide in your mental health services, housing association, social worker or carer.
+London drug gangs are becoming more and more bold.
+However, the police have the power to ensure your safety.
+If you have a disability or mental health problem be sure to confide in your mental health services.
+Your housing association, social worker or carer could also be a source of help.
 Please tell someone, so that you are not alone in dealing with the problem!

 Drug dealers thrive on fear; they count on your fear in order to keep their illicit businesses safe.

-If you have an addiction to drugs and want help, please get in touch with your local drug and alcohol services.
-You can also report the issue anonymously to Crimestoppers on 0800 555 111, who are currently running a campaign to clamp down on cuckooing in the UK.
+If you have an addiction to drugs and want help, please get in touch.
+Alternatively, your local drug and alcohol services can help.
+You can also report the issue anonymously to Crimestoppers on 0800 555 111.
+They are currently running a campaign to clamp down on cuckooing in the UK.

 For private addiction treatment help and residential rehab for drug addiction or alcohol rehab in London or Essex area, please call Step by Step Recovery directly or complete our online assessment form.